quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Retransmission Timeout

-When retransmissions are sent due to a retransmission timeout alarm, no change is made to the congestion window until the next acknowledgement arrives.
+When retransmissions are sent due to a retransmission timeout timer, no change is made to the congestion window until the next acknowledgement arrives.
 The retransmission timeout is considered spurious when this acknowledgement acknowledges packets sent prior to the first retransmission timeout.
 The